An empire‑building boardgame for 1–6 players where politics is the deadliest weapon of all.

 1 meople

-gain the Princeps card in the final Eras of the game, to make truly game-changing plays
+gain the Extra-Legal card in the final Eras of the game, to go full Game-of-Thrones!

 The leader of the game can declare himself Emperor